OrlovAlexandr/GAN_mnist_practice/README.md

 This project implements a Generative Adversarial Network (GAN) for training on the Fashion MNIST dataset.
 The primary goal of this project is to practice training a GAN model and experimenting with different training strategies.
 The code includes support for conditional GANs, different strategies for discriminator training, and tensorboard logging for visualizing training progress.

+The project also includes a Flask web interface for controlling and monitoring the training process.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)